telekom-security/tpotce/README.md

 <a name="credits"></a>
 # Credits
-Without open source and the fruitful development community we are proud to be a part of T-Pot would not have been possible.
+Without open source and the fruitful development community we are proud to be a part of, T-Pot would not have been possible!
 Our thanks are extended but not limited to the following people and organizations:

 ### The developers and development communities of